Growing Green Case Studies

 Every business is different, meaning your sustainability and net-zero journey is yours to shape.

-This case study series, Growing a Green Business, was created to showcase the projects funded by grants provided by Growing Green.
+This case study series, Growing a Green Business, was created to showcase the projects funded by the Growing Green programme.
 Some focused on waste product re-use, some on adopting different technology, others on energy efficiency, but each business came up with a decarbonisation project best suited to their operations.

 Reducing distillery water usage by 90% through re-use

 Water is becoming scarcer as a resource.
 Contract distiller, Sebastian Barnick, from Pleasant Land Distillery is implementing a system that will enable him to have 10% of the water usage of a regular distillery and wants to share the knowledge with other small-scale distillers.

 Turning 30 tonnes of food waste into profit

 Food waste is a big issue within the agri-food sector and for business owner, Nimisha Raja, of Nim’s Fruit Crisps this latest investment will not only massively cut down her food waste but open up a new business market.

 Saving 20% on energy bills through cold store efficiency